Consuming ginger daily is a good idea since ginger has so many benefits but you should exercise caution as too much ginger can be harmful.

 Ginger acts as a natural blood thinner which is good for people who have cholesterol.
 But in case you are about to have surgery, this is dangerous.

-Experts say that you should not consume ginger in the 2 weeks before your scheduled date of surgery.
+Experts say that you should not consume ginger 2 weeks before your scheduled date of surgery.

 Another reason for this precaution is that ginger increases the tendency to bleed.
 Not something a surgeon would want to encounter during surgery.